LiskArchive/lisk-sdk/framework/README.md

 `./bin/run start`

-If you want to test the changes in `lisk-sdk/elements` to reflect in `lisk-sdk/framework`, please make sure you run `npm run build` at `lisk-sdk` after making any changes in elements library and run above.
+If you want to test the changes in `lisk-sdk/elements` to reflect in `lisk-sdk/framework`, please make sure you run `npm run build` at `lisk-sdk` after making any changes in elements library and run the example app above.

 ## Get Involved